DidacticFishstick/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/PlayersApi.md

 ## apiPlayersAddApiPlayersPost

-> PlayerList apiPlayersAddApiPlayersPost(playerCreation)
+> UnregisteredPlayerModel apiPlayersAddApiPlayersPost(playerCreation)

 Add a New Player

-Adds a new player name to the list.  - **name**: The name of the player to add.
-It is taken from the form data.
-This endpoint writes the new player&#39;s name to the players file, appending it to the end.
+Adds a new temporary player name to the list.
 If the operation is successful, it returns a success message.
 Otherwise, it raises an HTTPException.

 ### Example